History of San Marino: 21st century to current days

 In 2002 San Marino signed a treaty with the OECD, agreeing to greater transparency in banking and taxation matters to help combat tax evasion.

 The SARS-CoV-2 virus, a cause of the COVID-19 pandemic, was confirmed to have reached San Marino in February 2020.
 As of June 2020, San Marino had the highest death rate per capita of any country, due to the effects of the COVID-19 pandemic.
 In April 2021, the nation received headlines for using the Russian Sputnik V COVID-19 vaccine rather than vaccines approved by the EU following a slow rollout for the latter vaccines.
 As of 11 May 2023, with 21,083 confirmed cases out of a population of 33,600 (as of 2020), it was the country with the fourth-highest percentage of confirmed cases per capita at 71.13% – 7 confirmed case per 10 inhabitants.
 Also, with 90 confirmed deaths, the country has one of the highest rate of confirmed deaths per capita at 0.268% of the total population – 1 death per 373 inhabitants.
 The crude fatality rate is 2.63%.
-It was once declared "COVID-free" on 26 June 2020, although on 9 July it had another case, and while this had recovered by the end of the month, the epidemics has returned later and most of recorded covid-assigned fatalities had happened after that.
+It was once declared "COVID-free" on 26 June 2020, although on 9 July it had another case, and while this had recovered by the end of the month, the pandemic returned later and most of the recorded COVID-assigned fatalities had happened after that.

 At the 2020 Summer Olympics, San Marino became the smallest country to earn a medal, as Alessandra Perilli and Gian Marco Berti won silver in the mixed trap shooting event.

 On 7 March 2022, during the Russian invasion of Ukraine, the Kremlin released a list of countries, via Twitter, who it considered "unfriendly" to Russia.
 For joining international condemn and sanctions, an act considered a total reversal of past friendly ties with Russia (culminated with the visit of Sergei Lavrov) San Marino was included in the list, alongside other countries such as the United States of America and countries in the European Union.

 On 1 April 2022, 58-year-old Paolo Rondelli was elected as one of the two captains regent, its heads of state.
 He had previously been the Ambassador to the United States and is the world's first openly gay head of state.